Skip over main navigation

 What to do if the LA takes away your EHC plan FAQs

-An LA can only take away an EHC plan in limited circumstances, and parents or young people can appeal against this decision if they disagree with it.
+A local authority (LA) can only take away an EHC plan in limited circumstances, and as parents or young people you can appeal against this decision if you disagree with it.

 These FAQs are based on questions that are frequently asked on IPSEA's helplines.
-Click on the questions below to expand the answers.
+You will be able to click on the questions below to expand the answers.
 If you can’t find the answer to your question, you can book an appointment to speak with us.

 Expand